Nan0Scho1ar/gitmanager/README.md

 * run the bash script `gitmanager` directly.

-### KNOWN ISSUES
-Auto cmds not currently working
-Some shortcut flags not working properly

 # Git Aliases #
 # Aliases you might want to use from the .git_aliases file.
 | alias  | description                                                                                                |